Lymah123/Hactoberfest2023/README.md

 Oct 2: I modified a section at Open-Sauced Docs.
 I searched for more projects under Hactoberfest 2023

 Oct 3: I joined an open source hour (Twitter space) on the topic Making the Most of Hactoberdest, hosted by OpenSauced.
 I worked on 2 PRs.
 One of my PRs got merged.
-A Comprehensive Contributing Guide to Open Source.
+A Comprehensive Contributing Guide to Open Source

 Oct 4: I worked on 1 PR.
 I got two PRs approved.
 I had merged conflicts in one of my previous PRs.
 I spent a lot of time navigating my way around it.
 I learned a lot from it.
 But I couldn't fix it that day.